jordan-breton/uws-reverse-proxy/README.md

   - [ ] A demo repository.
 - [x] Publish on NPM
 - [ ] Better error management
-  - [ ] Allow to answer to stream errors that are happening before the client response is written with proper HTTP formatted response instead of shutting down the connection like a savage.
+  - [ ] Allow answering stream errors that are happening before the client response is written with proper HTTP formatted response instead of shutting down the connection like a savage.
 - [ ] When a content-length header is present in the response, using uWebSockets.js `tryEnd` instead of `write`to avoid adding `Transfer-Encoding: chunked` to every request.